fisteque/symnozein/body/bridge/docs/codex_guidance.md

 Before editing, inspect the current files and git status.

+### Automatic Bridge Cycle During Edits

+When editing bridge mechanisms, remember that a running bridge cycle can mirror runtime files into the GitHub tape and regenerate `latest.md`.

+Stopping manual git commands is not sufficient if an automatic cycle can commit or push the working change.

+For read-only analysis, the bridge cycle may keep running.

+Before editing bridge scripts, sync scripts, summary generation, agents, workers, systemd units, or any file that the bridge cycle mirrors or uses:

+1. Stop the relevant bridge cycle timer/service or automatic publish mechanism.
+2. Confirm no active bridge cycle is currently running.
+3. Make the local change.
+4. Run local syntax/render/tests without publishing.
+5. Inspect the diff.
+6. Resume the cycle or publish only after explicit human approval.

+Do not let a working bridge change become a published tape state before it has been consciously reviewed.

 When committing or staging, include only the paths required for the task.

 Do not include generated indexes, diffs, pycache, runtime logs, lock files, or unrelated dirty state unless explicitly requested.